 The inverter/charger should always be connected to a permanent, grounded wiring system.
-The idea is to connect the metallic chassis of the various enclosures together to have them at the same voltage potential, which reduces the possibility for electric shock.
+To reduce the possibility of electric shock, connect the metallic chassis of the various enclosures together to have them at the same voltage potential.
 For the majority of installations, the inverter chassis and the negative battery conductor are connected to the system's ground bond via a safety-grounding conductor (bare wire or green insulated wire) at only one point in the system.
-Per the NEC, the size for the grounding conductor is usually based on the size of the overcurrent device used in the DC system.
-Refer to Table 1 to select the appropriate DC ground wire based on the overcurrent device used for your inverter model.
+The size for the grounding conductor is usually based on the size of the overcurrent device used in the DC system.
+Refer to Table 2-1 to select the appropriate DC ground wire based on the overcurrent device used for your inverter model.